 Pre-Algebra serves as a bridge between middle school mathematics and Algebra 1.
 This course will build a conceptual understanding of the foundations of algebraic concepts using technology, manipulatives, problem solving, and cooperative learning.
-Students will build mental math skills along with using a calculator when necessary.
-Concepts include algebraic expressions, linear equations, polynomials, factoring, inequalities, geometry, statistics, and graphing.
-Problem soliving, reasoning, estimation, and connections between math and everyday applications will be emphasized.
-This course is designed to prepoare incoming freshment for success in Algebra 1.
+Students will build mental math skills along with using a calculator necessary.
+Concepts include algebraic when expressions, linear equations, polynomials, factoring, inequalities, geometry, statistics, and graphing. solving, reasoning, estimation.
+Problem and connections between math and everyday applications will be emphasized.
+This course is designed to prepare incoming freshmen for success in Algebra 1.